lekt9/Unbrowse/README.md

-# >be me, tired of manual browsing
-# >create Unbrowse, browser launcher that learns API interactions
-# >turns websites into tool calls, MCP-style
-# >abilities learned once, shared across all users (credentials stored locally tho)
-# >finally automate browsing tasks and debug sites like a chad

-## >how to use this thing
->press power button to connect chrome browser
->browse your target website normally
+# Unbrowse 🚀

+**Turn your browser interactions into reusable AI tool calls.**

+Unbrowse is a smart browser launcher that learns how your browser interacts with web APIs, turning these interactions into reusable AI-powered abilities.
+You can then use these abilities directly within the built-in agent or connect them via Model Context Protocol (MCP) to your favorite MCP-compatible clients (like Cursor IDE).

+---

+## How does it work?

+1. **Connect to Chrome**
+   - Launch Unbrowse and press the **power button** to connect it to your Chrome browser.

+2. **Browse Normally**
+   - Navigate to the website you want Unbrowse to learn from.

+3. **Teach Abilities**
->tell Unbrowse to learn abilities from the site you're on
+   - Tell Unbrowse explicitly to learn abilities from the current website.
+It will automatically identify and store interactions as reusable tool calls.
->now prompt your agent to use these abilities (tool calls ftw)
->connect cursor IDE or other MCP clients to Unbrowse MCP for max comfy

-## >regular use cases (normie mode)
->automate boring research like stock info, options, earnings data, etc.

-## >MCP use cases (dev mode)
->teach Unbrowse how your own website works
->connect via MCP to live test and debug your site directly from cursor agent
+4. **Use Learned Abilities**
+   - Prompt the built-in agent or connect via MCP clients (like Cursor IDE) to use these learned abilities, automating your browsing tasks effortlessly.

+---

+## Example Use Cases

+### Regular Everyday Tasks
+- **Stock Market Research:** Automate fetching stock prices, options data, earnings reports, and more directly from financial websites.
+- **Information Gathering:** Quickly automate repetitive browsing tasks like checking weather, news headlines, or product prices.

+### Developer & MCP Integration
+- **Website Debugging & Testing:** Teach Unbrowse how your own website works, then connect via MCP to live-test and debug directly within your development environment (e.g., Cursor IDE).
+- **AI-Assisted Development:** Integrate learned API interactions into AI workflows for faster debugging and prototyping.

+---

-## >features (tl;dr)
+## Key Features

-- learns browser API interactions automatically
-- converts browsing into reusable tool calls (abilities)
+- ✅ **Automatic Learning:** Converts regular browsing interactions into reusable AI tool calls.
+- ✅ **Built-in Agent:** Use learned abilities directly within Unbrowse's integrated agent.
+- ✅ **MCP Compatibility:** Expose learned abilities via Model Context Protocol for integration with external MCP-compatible clients.
-- abilities indexed and shared among all users
+- ✅ **Shared Abilities Index:** Benefit from community-shared abilities across all users.
-- local credential storage for privacy
+- ✅ **Local Credential Storage:** Securely stores credentials locally—your privacy matters!

+---

-## >future plans?
+## Coming Soon
-- build massive index of abilities for ultimate comfy browsing automation

->mfw never manually browse again
+We're actively building a comprehensive index of shared abilities, enabling seamless automation across countless websites and APIs.
+Stay tuned!

+---

+**Happy Unbrowsing! ✨**

+---
+Answer from Perplexity: pplx.ai/share